Montana-Media-Arts/creative-coding-1/modules/week-4/_posts/2017-3-30-conclusions.md

 ## { TODO: }

-In addition to the course site this week, you should the following from the "Getting Started with p5.js" book;
+In addition to the course site this week, you should read the following from the "Getting Started with p5.js" book;

 - Chapter 1

 ## Next Week

-Next week
+Next week, we start to animate with p5!
+So, make sure you are all caught up and ready to get going on that Thursday!